threatstack/threatstack-chef/README.md

 Additionally you we can read the deploy key from the `node.run_state['threatstack']['deploy_key']` location Simply set the value of the deploy key in the run state at that location.

+3. Set the `node['threatstack']['feature_plan']` appropriately for your organzation

-3. Add this recipe to your runlist or include in another recipe
+4. Add this recipe to your runlist or include in another recipe

 Attributes
 ==========